+Unless both parties agree, no exhibits will be shown during opening statement.
 If exhibits are agreed-upon and non-argumentative, they may be used in opening statement.
-Opening statement should not be argumentative.
-Time limits will be imposed on lawyers, and such time limits will be discussed at the Pre-Trial Conference.
-As stated in Section IV.d, the parties should propose time limits in the Pre-Trial Memorandum.
+Opening statement is not argumentative.
+Time limits may be imposed on lawyers in certain cases, but such time limits will be discussed at the Pre-Trial Conference.